tatankam/sherlockrecipes/Readme.md

 ### ✨ What’s New?

 - **⚙️ Custom Configuration Field**
-  The `Settings` class in `superlinked_app/config.py` has been extended with new fields:
+  The `Settings` class in `superlinked_app/config.py` has been extended with:

-openai_model: str = "gpt-4o"
   open_ai_base_url: str = "https://api.openai.com/v1"

   This allows you to specify both the model and the base URL of the OpenAI-compatible API endpoint.

 - **🛠️ Custom Modules**
 Two new modules replicate and extend the default logic to support the configurable endpoint: